The two products where created at different times during 2020 and beginning of 2021, and my involvement in both slightly varied.

 From early stages, I created user flows and journeys of the individual products as well as how they fitted in the overall Spy Agency journey.
 The same work was done but from the point of view of the customer and the parent of the kid receiving the product.
 This work helped inform different elements of the final product as well as elements on the Bright Little Labs website and shop, in which I was also in charge of developing.

 The success of these products has definitely been thanks to the dedication and care of the entire team.
-I have been fortunate to be working with a wonderful wonderful content creators, project managers and designers.
+I have been fortunate to be working with wonderful content creators, project managers and designers.

 The physical products are one of the entry points to the CSA journey and it was important for the continuation of the kid's experience, to connect the products back to the main hub, the CSA app.